Best things to do on Santa Catalina Island

-What is it: William Wrigley Jr’s old mansion—and your fancy lunch spot.
+What is it: William Wrigley Jr.’s old mansion—and your fancy lunch spot.

 Why go: Though the restaurant options have improved in recent years thanks to spots like Avalon Grille and the Bluewater, the bulk of the culinary spots are of the casual and ultra-casual variety.
-But Mt.
-Ada (once William Wrigley Jr.’s mansion, and now the fanciest hotel on the island, with just six rooms available for guests) is an exception to the rule.
-It’s only open for lunch, with a three-course menu that’s not exactly formal dining (don’t worry, you can still wear your flip-flops), but does have an air of classiness that’s not part of the island’s general anything-and-a-burger culture.
+But Mt Ada (once William Wrigley Jr.’s mansion, and now the fanciest hotel on the island, with just six rooms available for guests) is an exception to the rule.
+It’s only open for lunch to visitors, with a three-course menu that’s not exactly formal dining (don’t worry, you can still wear your flip-flops), but does have an air of classiness that’s not part of the island’s general anything-and-a-burger culture.